jundalisay/superb/content/en/research/kepler/harmony/book-1/part-33.md

 ---

+## Proposition 33

-## Proposition 33: If from twice the number of angles of the figure you subtract 4, you will obtain the Numerator of the parts of a right angle which give you the angle of the figure
+**If from twice the number of angles of the figure you subtract 4, you will obtain the Numerator of the parts of a right angle which give you the angle of the figure**

 The Denominator of the parts is the number of angles itself.